NirantK/nirantk.github.io/content/en/writing/foreign-income.md

 ### 2.1 Personal Income Tax: Section 44ADA

-- **50% Rule**: Section 44ADA offers a benefit by allowing you to assume 50% of your income as an expense for tax filing.
+- **50% Rule**: Section 44ADA offers a benefit by allowing you to assume 50% of your income upto 75 lakhs as an expense for tax filing.
 This helps significantly in reducing your taxable income, which can be advantageous for many consultants.

+Example Math:

-So if you make 100 lakhs INR in a year, you can assume 50 lakhs INR as your expenses and pay taxes on the remaining 50 lakhs INR.
-Assume 30% tax rate, you'd pay 15 lakhs INR in taxes.
-Effectively, you'd be paying 15% of your income in taxes.
+If you make 100 lakhs INR in a year, you can assume 37.5 lakhs INR (half of 75 lakhs) as your expenses and pay taxes on the remaining 100-37.5=62.5 lakhs INR.
+At 30% income tax rate, you'd pay 19.3 lakhs INR in taxes.
+Effectively, you'd be paying 19% of your income in taxes.

 💡 You do NOT need to maintain books of expenses for Section 44ADA.
 This is a huge benefit as it simplifies the process of filing taxes!

+There is another catch on 100 lakhs INR: 15% surcharge on income tax.
+Source: [ClearTax](https://cleartax.in/s/marginal-relief-surcharge) -- I'm unclear if Section 44ADA applies to this surcharge.

 - **>50% Expenses**: If your actual expenses amount to more than half of your income, then Section 44ADA may not offer you the best tax advantage.
 This is because you can only claim 50% of your income as an expense, even if your actual expenses are higher.
 You will have to get audited by a CA and file your taxes later (usually in September) if you want to claim more than 50% of your income as expenses.